Frequently Asked Questions

 How long will it take me to get from point A to point B?

 Traffic along the 127 Yard Sale route can slow down considerably in congested areas, but how far you can travel in one day is more dependent on what your personal goals are and how much ground you want to travel each day.
-If you want to stop at every yard sale then it will be nearly impossible to cover the entire route.
-You may become intrigued with a specific area once you get to it and end up spending more time there then you initially planned.
+If you want to stop at every yard sale then it will be impossible to cover the entire route in 4 days (the duration of the event).
+You may become intrigued with a specific area once you get to it and end up spending more time there than you initially planned.
 Our best advice is this: Make a plan based on your goals and the time you have allotted to travel.
 Decide in advance how much time you want to spend in each area and try to stick with your plan.
+Generally, 100-150 miles is about as much ground as you can reasonably travel in a day.

 What kind of lodging will I find near the yard sales and should I make reservations?